Majorana Tensor Decomposition: A unifying framework for decompositions of fermionic Hamiltonians to Linear Combination

 The \gls{THC} decomposition \cite{THC,thc_scaling} expresses the Hamiltonian as

-which corresponds to an $L=2$ \gls{MTD} with $\vec w = 1$ index [Eq.~\eqref{eq:MTD}].
+which corresponds to an $L=2$ \gls{MTD} with $\vec w = 1$ index [Eq.~\eqref{eq:MTD}], the limit $K$ is referred as the rank of the THC decomposition.
 Since the $\hat U$'s orbital rotations are only acting on orbital $1$, their implementation requires $\mathcal{O}(N)$ Givens rotations, as opposed to the $\mathcal{O}(N^2)$ required for rotating all orbitals \cite{femoco_df}.
 To better understand this reduction in the number of Givens rotations, we start by noting that for an arbitrary rotation $U\in\textrm{Spin}(N)$, the maximal torus theorem \cite{Hall:MTT} allows us to write

 where the product over Givens rotations can be taken in any order, noting that different sets of $\theta_{ij}$'s will need to be considered for each different ordering.
 Since $\hat Q_{11\sigma}$ only has a component in orbital $1$ we can simplify its transformation by leaving only $\hat F^i_j$ generators where $i$ or $j$ is 1.
 To demonstrate validity of this simplification, we use a freedom to choose an order of exponential functions in the $\hat U$ product.
 Such a choice can always be made because generators $\hat F^i_j$ form a Lie algebra.
 The convenient order is to group all Givens rotations not acting on orbital $1$ on the left-hand side of $\hat U$, \bea\notag \hat U^\dagger \hat Q_{11\sigma} \hat U &=& e^{\theta_{12}\hat F^1_2}e^{\theta_{13}\hat F^1_3}...e^{\theta_{1N}\hat F^1_N} \left(\prod_{i>j>1} e^{\theta_{ij}\hat F^i_j} \right)^\dagger \hat Q_{11\sigma}\\ \notag &\times &\left(\prod_{i>j>1} e^{\theta_{ij}\hat F^i_j} \right) e^{\theta_{1N}\hat F^1_N} ... e^{\theta_{12}\hat F^1_2} \\ \notag &=& e^{\theta_{12}\hat F^1_2}e^{\theta_{13}\hat F^1_3}...e^{\theta_{1N}\hat F^1_N} \hat Q_{11\sigma} \\ &\times & e^{\theta_{1N}\hat F^1_N} ... e^{\theta_{12}\hat F^1_2}, \eea where any Givens rotation not involving orbital $1$ commutes with $\hat Q_{11\sigma}$.
 Evidently, $N-1$ Givens rotations are enough for arbitrary orbital rotation of $\hat Q_{11\sigma}$. \\